 Olmsted Point with views of Half Dome and Clouds Rest was so insanely pretty.
 Again, imagine driving so close to the cloud, tons of wildflowers, and endless glacial erratic boulders that keep your eyes up the entire time.
 Almost forgot to mention, but we did stop by the Tunnel View overlook and took the inner windy route back to our hotel.
 Everyone voted for dinner at Denny’s, the one right next to our hotel, so Denny it was!

 Where we stayed: Yosemite Sierra Inn in Oakhurst (Our second night here!
 We found out that our hotel booking got mixed up since we were given two rooms with double beds in each instead of one room the previous night.
 So we had to pay for the second night with an extra room.
-Good thing that we booked through Expedia and Expedia ended up refunding us for both nights.)
+Good thing that we booked through Expedia and Expedia ended up refunding us for both nights.

 What we did: Breakfast at Yosemite Sierra Inn was not so great, so we ordered some to-go food at Denny’s right next door.
-View at Glacier Point overlook was so insane!
+The view at Glacier Point overlook was so insane!
 There’s a commanding view of Yosemite Valley, Half Dome, and Yosemite’s breathtaking high country.
 Make sure to walk all the way to the other side to see the Overhanging Cliff where the IG-famous Overhanging rock is!

 After about an hour drive south of Yosemite, we took the shuttle in Mariposa Grove of Giant Sequoias to see the sequoias: the Fallen Monarch, the Bachelor and Three Graces, and the Grizzly Giant are just to name a few of these incredible trees.
 It was an easy one-mile stroll round-trip, super kid-friendly!

 Our next stop was Fresno, about an hour and a half drive from Mariposa Grove.
 We decided to get food, boba and headed to our hotel in Visalia.
-It was a chill evening with some pool time, catching up on Rachel, Jack and Ashley Too on Netflix, and pizza!
+It was a chill evening with some pool time, catching up on Rachel, Jack, and Ashley Too on Netflix, and pizza!

 Where we stayed: Visalia Marriott at the Convention Center

-What we did: Prior to heading to Sequoia NP, we stopped by a Target in Visalia to pick up some sandwich making ingredients, fruits, and snacks.
+What we did: Prior to heading to Sequoia NP, we stopped by a Target in Visalia to pick up some sandwich-making ingredients, fruits, and snacks.

 The drive into Sequoia National Park reminded me a lot of our Kauai drive in Hawaii 2 years ago.
 We stopped at the Tunnel Rock right at the entrance of the park and Bettle Rock next to the visitor parking lot for some more pictures.
 The hike up Moro Rock was pretty fun, family-friendly, and of course if everyone else is not afraid of height!
 After that, we hopped on the shuttle to the Tunnel Tree and got back to the visitor center.
-Sandwiches for lunch was such a hit, and the kids requested to make more in the following days.
+Sandwiches for lunch were such a hit, and the kids requested to make more in the following days.

 After lunch, we decided to drive to the General Sherman Tree instead of taking the shuttle to save time.
 There’s a short hike in order to get to the big tree, but it was so worth it!
 People were burning down some parts of the park (it’s called planned fire as fire helps the sequoias seed and grow).
 We left Sequoia NP and started driving to LA around 3 pm.
-It was such a drive, but there was endless of views along the way: palm trees, fruit farms, oil drills, etc.
+It was such a drive, but there were endless views along the way: palm trees, fruit farms, oil drills, etc.

 After checking in our hotel in Anaheim, we grabbed Korean food at Mo Ran Gak and rolled ice cream at Sweet Rolled Tacos.